1915 Detroit Tigers season: Infield: Burns, Young, Bush and Vitt

 First baseman "Tioga George" Burns played for the Tigers from 1914 to 1917.
 In 1915, Burns hit only .243 with 18 doubles.
 Burns went on to become a star after leaving the Tigers.
 In 1926, he was named the American League's MVP with a .358 batting average and an all-time MLB record 64 doubles.

 Second baseman Ralph Young played for the Tigers from 1915 to 1921.
 In 1915, Young had a .243 batting average, but a much more respectable .339 on-base percentage.
 At 5'5", Young was one of the shortest players ever to play in a Tigers uniform.
 His small stature, and correspondingly small strike zone, assisted him in both collecting walks and avoiding strikeouts.
 In nine seasons, Young collected 495 bases on balls and struck out only 254 times (in 3,643 at bats).
 Young led all American League second basemen with 32 errors in 1915.

 Shortstop Donie Bush was Detroit's starting shortstop for thirteen seasons from 1909 to 1921.
 In 1914, Bush had 425 putouts (still the major league record for shortstops) and 969 chances (still the American League record).
 He led the American League in assists by a shortstop in 1915 with 504.
 In 1915, he also collected 118 walks.
 During the decade from 1910 to 1919, no one had more bases on balls than Bush.
-Bush also ranked among the league leaders in stolen bases nine times, including 1915 when he stole 35 bases.
+Bush also ranked among the league leaders in stolen bases nine times, including in 1915 when he stole 35 bases.
 With his ability to get on base, and having Cobb and Crawford batting behind him, Bush was also among the league leaders in runs scored ten times, including his 1915 total of 99 runs.

 Third baseman Ossie Vitt played seven seasons with the Tigers and was a poor hitter but a good fielder.
 In 1915, he hit .250 with 48 RBIs.
 He led all American League third basemen in 1915 and 1916 in putouts, assists and fielding percentage.
-His 208 assists in 1916 has not been exceeded by a Detroit third baseman since that time.
+His 208 assists in 1916 have not been exceeded by a Detroit third baseman since that time.
 While not a good hitter for average, Vitt was a good contact hitter and one of the best bunters of the era.
 He led the American League with 42 sacrifice hits in 1915, and his career total of 259 sacrifice hits (in a relatively short career) ranks 32nd best in major league history.
 Vitt was also one of the toughest players to strike out in MLB history.
 For his career, he struck out an average of once every 26.6 at bats, 35th best in MLB history.